alexeibex/alexeibex.github.io/Contracts.md

 #### Case: *[Mattei v.
 Hopper](Link)*

+- Satisfaction clauses constitute consideration when courts read them as requiring good faith.
+Otherwise, the satisfaction clause would not involve a commitment, so the promise would be illusory.

 <details><summary><i>Case Brief</i></summary>
   <ul>
     <li><b>Overview:</b> π brought action for damages after ∆ breached a contract by failing to convey her real property in accordance with terms of a deposit receipt which the parties had executed.</li>